Toma400/OfLands/maps/tiled.md

 set less values (e.g. just year) but keep in mind any values past three will be skipped.
 Also be careful to not set month or day values that would be impossible in regular calendar, as it can result in crashing the game.

+### Non-Tiled moddability
+While most things are editable through Tiled directly, some of more miscellaneous aspects of the game need direct changes to files.

+#### --- GUI colours ---
+To edit colours of GUI (that are not set in `gui.png` tileset), open (or create, if the file doesn't exist) `gui.toml` file in `gui` folder.
+Next, write or edit any of following keys to set their values:
+- `text` - colour of regular game text
+- `warn` - colour of warnings and GUI elements related
+- `text_flt` - text on GUI elements (buttons etc.), flat
+- `text_ins` - text on GUI elements (buttons etc.), inset
+- `text_ots` - text on GUI elements (buttons etc.), outset
+- `text_dis` - text on GUI elements (buttons etc.), disabled

+Key values are meant to be array of three `uint8` (numbers of range 0-255) values, representing respective RGB value.
+Example: `[128, 128, 128]`
+**Important note**: using `[0, 0, 0]` will produce crash due to Of Lands' file parser bug, so in this case it's recommended to use values such as `1, 1, 1`

+If respective key is not filled, the default value will be used.
+Default values can be seen in [this file](/core/render/colours.nim), under `basePalette.COLS` table.